 The Corporation sources more than 90% of its spirits production requirements from HWSL at its production facility in Windsor, Ontario.
-For more information about this arrangement, please see the "Related party Transactions" section of this AIF.
-The Corporation's remaining production requirements have been outsourced to various third party vendors; including a third-party manufacturer in the United Kingdom ("UK").
-The UK site blends and bottles Lamb's rum products destined for sale in countries located outside North America.
-The previous UK production arrangement terminated on June 30, 2016 and Corby is finalizing an agreement with a new manufacturer.
+For more information about this arrangement, please see the "Related Party Transactions" section of this AIF.
+Ungava Spirits produces the Ungava Spirits Brands and operates the Cowansville, Quebec production facility acquired on September 30, 2016.
+The Foreign Affair Winery Limited produces the Foreign Affair Brands and operates the winery and vineyard based in Ontario's Niagara region, acquired on October 2, 2017.
+The Company's remaining production requirements have been outsourced to various third party vendors including a third-party manufacturer in the United Kingdom ("UK").
+The UK site blends and bottles Lamb's products destined for sale in countries located outside North America.